Hard Disk Music Centre

 (pictures are googled and stolen, I will make my own - later.)

-The project even has a name: Project Asioka, co commemorate one of the greatest kings who ever lived, the first one to adopt non violence, religious tolerance, buddhism, protection of animals, setting up national parks and nature conservation plan - and he did it all - over 2250 years ago in India.
+The project originally even had a name: Project Ashoka, co commemorate one of the greatest kings who ever lived, the first one to adopt non violence, religious tolerance, buddhism, protection of animals, setting up national parks and nature conservation plan - and he did it all - over 2250 years ago in India.
 Thats when Poles were still living up on the trees, as did most of our neighbors.
-I thought that Asioka is a guy who deserves a few lines here.
-I just learned about him.
+I thought that Ashoka is a guy who deserves a few lines here.
+I just learned about him from Michael Wood.

 iMac